IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/architecture.png)

 1. Use Spark DataFrame operations to clean the dataset and use Spark MLlib to train a PCA classification model.
-2. Save the resulting model into DSX Local.
+2. Save the resulting model into Watson Studio Local.
-3. The user can run the provided notebooks in DSX Local.
+3. The user can run the provided notebooks in Watson Studio Local.
-4. Use DSX Local Deployment Manager to deploy and access the model to generate wine classification.
+4. Use the Watson Machine Learning feature to deploy and access the model to generate wine classification.

 ## Included components

-* [IBM Data Science Experience Local](https://content-dsxlocal.mybluemix.net/docs/content/local/overview.html): An out-of-the-box on premises solution for data scientists and data engineers.
+* [IBM Watson Studio Local](https://content-dsxlocal.mybluemix.net/docs/content/local/overview.html): An out-of-the-box on premises solution for data scientists and data engineers.
 It offers a suite of data science tools that integrate with RStudio, Spark, Jupyter, and Zeppelin notebook technologies.
 * [Apache Spark](http://spark.apache.org/): An open-source, fast and general-purpose cluster computing system.
 * [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.